-Ultherapy is the only non-invasive procedure FDA-cleared to lift skin on the neck, under the chin and on the eyebrow.
+Ultherapy is the only non-invasive procedure which has been FDA-cleared.
+We use this treatment at our London clinic to lift skin on the neck, under the chin and on the eyebrow.

-Also clinically proven to improve the appearance of lines and wrinkles on the décolletage, Ultherapy can help you achieve a fresher, more youthful look from your brow to your chest!
+It is also clinically proven to improve the appearance of lines and wrinkles on the décolletage.
+Ultherapy can help you achieve a fresher, more youthful look from your brow to your chest!

 From £1,100 (eyes only)

 £1,870 for neck only, £3,575 for full face (consultancy necessary).
 We offer finance on this procedure.
 Enquire now to find out more.

 Ultherapy uses ultrasound imaging so when the practitioner places the handset on the area that is to be treated, they can see the tissue on-screen and target focused ultrasound beams at the right depth below the skin.